strategic plan

 7. Formalize partnerships with academic institutions, in effort to foster innovation skills, practices or processes as well as serve as a pipeline for qualified new hires.

-Strategic Goal #2: Increase Health Equity
+Strategic Goal #2: Increase Health Access

 How we plan to achieve: